-3.4.1.3 Other Ecological Components
+3.4.1.3 Other Ecological Assets

 Other ecological assets incorporated in this harvest strategy include bycatch, ETP species, habitats and ecosystem processes that may be affected by commercial and recreational fishing activities in the Peel-Harvey Estuary (Table 1).
 For all ecological components, reference levels have been set to differentiate acceptable fishery impacts from unacceptable fishery impacts according to the risk levels defined in Fletcher (2015).
-An ecological risk assessment for the Peel-Harvey Estuary fishery will be undertaken in 2020 to inform these components of the harvest strategy, with these risk scores to be reviewed after no more than five years (see Section 3.6.2.3).
+An ecological risk assessment for the Peel-Harvey Estuary fishery was undertaken in September 2020 (Fisher et al. 2020) to inform these components of the harvest strategy, with these risk scores to be reviewed after no more than five years (see Section 3.6.2.3).